Femmephobia

-Femmephobia is the devaluation, denigration, and regulation of femininity in any and all genders and sexes.
-It has to do with societal biases that attack people who behave "like women", irrespective of gender identity, assigned sex, or sexuality.
-This bias can take many forms, including violence, social exclusion, bullying, and humiliation in public.
-It is distinct from misogyny since misogyny targets women, whereas femmephobia targets femininity and can be applied to all genders.
-The term femmephobia originates from LGBTQ communities (specifically femme lesbian and sexual minority women's communities) but it targets people within and outside of this community.
+Femmephobia is loosely defined as the devaluation, denigration, and regulation of femininity in any gender or sex.
+The concept of femmephobia aligns with societal biases that result in discriminatory beliefs about, and behaviors toward, individuals who behave "like a woman", regardless of that person's gender identity, assigned sex, or sexuality.
+These biases associated with femininity include (but are not restricted to) the regulation of sexuality, or slut-shaming, biological determinism (the idea that femininity is inherently weak from a biological standpoint), masculine right of access, trivialization of femininity, and the exclusion from external identity.
+This bias can take many forms, including violence, social exclusion, bullying, and public humiliation.
+It is distinct from misogyny, as misogyny targets women whereas femmephobia targets femininity and can be applied to all genders.
+The term femmephobia originates from LGBTQ communities (specifically femme lesbian and sexual minority women's communities), but this bias has been observed outside of the LGBTQ community as well.

 Reasons

-Societal structures frequently place a higher value on masculinity than femininity, resulting in the perception of femininity as inferior.
-This dynamic not only reinforces strict gender norms that require men to be masculine and women to be feminine, but it also contributes to the overall devaluation and regulation of feminine expressions (i.e., femmephobia).

-This societal structure also leads to femmephobic associations, such associating masculinity with strength and femininity with weakness.
+Social structures frequently place a higher value on masculinity than femininity, resulting in the perception of femininity as inferior.
+This dynamic enforces strict gender norms that urge men to be masculine and women to be feminine; many activists argue that this contributes to the devaluation and regulation of feminine expressions (i.e., femmephobia).
+These societal structures may also lead to femmephobic and bioessentialist associations, such as associating masculinity with strength and femininity with weakness.
 In turn, these norms often pressure men to reject feminine traits in order to align with traditional masculine ideals, thereby perpetuating negative attitudes toward femininity.

+Additionally, societal expectations may restrict femininity to specific bodies or identities, reinforcing rigid norms surrounding gender expression, such as an expectation that only cisgender heterosexual women are feminine.
+These restrictions may result in a society which prefers that femininity be expressed by able-bodied, white, thin, and upper-middle class women who balance the Madonna/Whore dichotomy.
+Those who stray from such social expectations are met with femmephobia, which functions to police the boundaries of femininity.
+This regulation of expression is said to perpetuate the notion that femininity is excessive or inappropriate in certain contexts, thereby contributing to the prevalence of femmephobia.

-Negative attitudes toward femininity, particularly when exhibited by men, are a significant factor contributing to anti-gay behaviors.
+Negative attitudes toward femininity, particularly when exhibited by men, are also a significant factor contributing to anti-gay behaviors.
 Research indicates that discomfort with male femininity is a stronger predictor of such behaviors than other factors, including social dominance or authoritarian beliefs.

-Societal expectations frequently restrict femininity to specific bodies or identities, reinforcing rigid norms surrounding gender expression.
-For example, society expects that only cisgender heterosexual women are feminine.
-Further, society prefers that femininity be expressed by able-bodied, white, thin, and upper-middle class women who perfectly balance the Madonna/Whore dichotomy.
-Those who stray from society’s demands are met with femmephobia, which functions to police the boundaries of femininity.
-This regulation of femininity perpetuates the notion that it is excessive or inappropriate in certain contexts, thereby contributing to the prevalence of femmephobia.